AaronVanV/LeafRecognitionReport/docs/README.md

 ## About us

-We are third year students in Electronics-IT at Vives, this is the report of our project for the subject Deep Learning.
+We are third year students in Electronics-IT at Vives Bruges, this is the report of our project for the subject Deep Learning.
 We got the assignment make a project that uses deep learning and preferably Matlab.

 Students: